graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 A common way to deploy applications is via Containers and services such as [Oracle Container Engine for Kubernetes](https://www.oracle.com/cloud-native/container-engine-kubernetes/) allow orchestrating and running these containers.

-[Oracle Cloud Infrastructure Registry (OCIR)](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) allows pushing Docker containers to Oracle Cloud can be used as a public or private Docker registry.
+[Oracle Cloud Infrastructure Registry (OCIR)](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) allows pushing Docker containers to Oracle Cloud that can be used as a public or private Docker registry.

 ### Gradle